 Most surfskates wheels will be in the 65-75mm range.
 It’s vital that you don’t get wheels too large that cause wheel bite.
 If you buy a complete, you most likely won’t have to worry about wheelbite since they’ve been tested.
 But it’s always good to test for wheelbite before you ride.

 Wheel Edge Profile

 There is no tried-and-true formula for which wheel hardness will work best for you.
-Surfskate manufacturers select the wheel hardness that they feel work best with their boards but you may find that you like something different.
+Surfskate manufacturers select the wheel hardness that they feel works best with their boards, but you may find that you like something different.